Description

 Higher risk of serious illnesses

-For example, drinking a single glass of alcohol a day increases up to 42% the risk of getting any of the following illnesses:
+For example, drinking one glass a day or more significantly increases the risk of developing several types of cancer:

 • Esophageal cancer